Summary of Transfer Credit Policy

 - Graduate Level

-- Hiram College grants up to six semester hours of applicable graduate level transfer credit, at the discretion of the Office of Graduate Studies.
+- Hiram College grants up to six semester hours of applicable graduate-level transfer credit to graduate programs at Hiram.

 - Non-University Level